Derek Chauvin found guilty of all three charges for killing George Floyd - KTVZ

 Finally, five separate medical experts explained that Floyd died from a lack of oxygen when Chauvin restricted his ability to breathe in what’s known as “positional asphyxia.”

-In the state’s closing argument, Schleicher said Chauvin kneeled on Floyd for so long because of his pride and his ego in the face of concerned bystanders.
+In the state’s closing argument, Schleicher said Chauvin knelt on Floyd for so long because of his pride and his ego in the face of concerned bystanders.

 “He was not going to let these bystanders tell him what to do.
 He was going to do what he wanted, how he wanted, for as long as he wanted.
 And there was nothing, nothing they can do about it because he had the authority.
 He had the power, and the other officers, the bystanders were powerless,” he said.
 “He was trying to win, and George Floyd paid for it with his life.”